 When we use any QR Code which has been generating from a specific E-wallet provider, then we can transfer money only on that specific E-wallets.
 As an example, Paytm QR codes for retailers and shopkeepers are only for the transactions between one Paytm wallet to another Paytm wallet.
 That means you can’t transact if you don’t have a Paytm wallet.

 But Bharat QR Code is completely different.
 It’s tied up with all the banks and digital e-wallets as well.
-That means you can transfer money between every platform.
-You can send or receive payment between any banks or e-wallets.
+That means you can transfer money to every platform.
+You can send or receive payment from any banks or e-wallets.
 As an example, think, your friend has an only way to collect money from you which is his Paytm wallet, and you don’t have a Paytm wallet.
 You have only a bank account.

 Then, you can also send money from your bank account by scanning your friend’s Bharat QR Code.
 And your friend will receive your funds in his bank account.
-This way you can transfer between any bank or digital wallets.
+This way you can transfer to any bank or digital wallets.